Kirkland, Lancashire: History

 There are significant pointers such as a circular churchyard with several yew trees to its original use as a Druid temple.
 It was believed by some that the area may have been the site where Christian missionaries from Ireland first set foot in Lancashire at the end of the navigational portion of the River Wyre which flows to the Irish Sea some 14 mi away.
 St Helen's is one of only two Grade I listed buildings in the Borough of Wyre.

 Although known as "The Cross", the village has an 18th-century Grade II listed dialpost with a sundial at its head, at the top of Church Street.
 There used to be two pubs: the Punchbowl and the Horns Inn.
 The Punchbowl has now closed.

 Kirkland was once a township in the ancient parish of Garstang.
 This became a civil parish in 1866, forming part of the Garstang Rural District from 1894 till 1974.
 It has since become part of the Borough of Wyre.

+Geography

 Along with Great Eccleston, Out Rawcliffe, Inskip-with-Sowerby and Upper Rawcliffe-with-Tarnacre, Kirkland forms part of the Great Eccleston ward of Wyre Borough Council.

+Transport

+The village has 1 bus routing serving it run by Stagecoach in Lancaster.